Nishanthnijil/-Simple-dashboard/README.md

-# Vite React Project with Chart.js, Bootstrap, React-Router, Toastify, and EmailJS
+# Simple Dashboard site using Chart.js, Bootstrap, React-Router, Toastify, and EmailJS

 This project demonstrates how to build a React application using Vite, integrating the following libraries: